 Meat, poultry and seafood

 Add legumes (beans, peas or lentils) to stews, curries or casseroles to stretch out the meat or poultry.
-It’s also a good way of adding more vegetables to your main meal and costs less.
+It’s also a good way to cut costs.

-It’s a good idea to include more seafood to your eating pattern.
-This adds more variety to your protein intake across the week.
-Eat fish and seafood two to three times a week as part of a heart-healthy diet.
-One serve of fish is about 100 g cooked (115 g raw) or one small can.
+Enjoy fish and seafood two to three times a week as part of a heart-healthy diet.
+One serve of fish is about 150 g (about the size of your whole hand) or one small can.

 Fish and seafood contain omega-3 fats which help to maintain good general health and reduce the risk of heart disease and stroke.
 Oily fish is particularly rich in omega-3.
-Types of oily fish include anchovies, tuna, Atlantic salmon, trout, trevally, sardines, whiting and snapper.
+Try to choose sustainably-sourced fish and seafoods.
+Good choices are anchovies, tuna, Australian wild-caught salmon, mackerel, Australian prawns, calamari, crabs, trout, trevally, sardines and whiting..

 Healthy seafood ideas